UNCSRP/Data-Analysis-Training-Modules/03-Chapter3.md

 Let's see what happens when we scale this gene expression dataset by z-score across each probe.
 This can be easily done using the *scale* function.

-This specific *scale* function works by centering and scaling across columns, but since we want use it across probesets (organized as rows), we need to first transpose our dataset, then running the scale function
+This specific *scale* function works by centering and scaling across columns, but since we want to use it across probesets (organized as rows), we need to first transpose our dataset, then run the scale function.

 ```r
 geodata_genes_scaled = scale(t(geodata_genes[,2:7]), center=T, scale=T)
 ```

-Now we can transpose it back to the original format (i.e., before it was transposed)
+Now we can transpose it back to the original format (i.e., before it was transposed).

 ```r
 geodata_genes_scaled = t(geodata_genes_scaled)
 ```

-And then view what the normalized and now scaled expression data look like for now a random subset of 100 probesets (representing genes)
+And then view what the normalized and now scaled expression data look like for now a random subset of 100 probesets (representing genes).
 <img src="03-Chapter3_files/figure-html/unnamed-chunk-72-1.png" width="864" />

 With these data now scaled, we can more easily visualize patterns between samples.